Global Flutes Program

 If you are interested in private study with Dr. Valiente, visit her studio website:

 Dr. Jessica Valiente has taught flute at Brooklyn College and at Montclair State University, and is currently on the flute faculty of The New School Jazz and Contemporary Music department in New York City.
 She has taught lecture subjects in the areas of music history and ethnomusicology Mercy College, University of Bridgeport, John Jay College, Baruch College, and New School University.
-She has maintained a private lessons studio, teaching flutes and recorders for over thirty years, and has recently added Native American flutes and other traditional flutes to her studio lessons.
-She presents concert-lectures on traditional and indigenous flutes from around the world in her Global Flutes program, and performs interactive music programs for children with her family's children's music band, The Blue Potatoes.
+She has maintained a private teaching studio for over thirty years.
+She presents concert-lectures on traditional and indigenous flutes from around the world in her Global Flutes program.

 Jessica Valiente, Flutist